Flags and Pennants

 Pennants are similar to flags due to the same flagpole-like structure leading to consolidation.
 However, within pennants, price action converges to an apex like a triangle, rather than a channel like a flag.

-Disclaimer: The article is provided for educational purposes only.
+Disclaimer: The information found on NewsBTC is for educational purposes only.
 It does not represent the opinions of NewsBTC on whether to buy, sell or hold any investments and naturally investing carries risks.
 You are advised to conduct your own research before making any investment decisions.
 Use information provided on this website entirely at your own risk.